 Maybe she's not every man's cup of tea — she's fine with that now.
 "The idea of worrying about my bush to worrying about whether or not I need too much [in a relationship], I just was kind of like, None of that sh*t is any of my business anymore.
 I just don’t care for it," she says, laughing.
 "And I realized that I just wanted to feel like I wasn't under somebody's gaze, like a gaze that felt basic to me.
 Because I don't have a basic perspective; my perspective is multi.
 And I just needed to figure out that feeling that way isn't for special times, but should be the standard."

 If dreams are a window into one's subconscious, then on a good day, Jenny Slate's is safe and comforting, like sitting on the lap of a giant dog, its paws snugly wrapped around your torso.
-When I suggest that one could only be so lucky as to have their idle mind conjure up such a sweetly surreal image, she assures me that her optimism isn't always innate.
+When I suggest that one could only be so lucky as to have their idle mind conjure up that sweetly surreal image, she assures me that her optimism isn't always innate.
 "I don't exist the way that I exist in this world that I live in because I've figured out how to be happy all of the time," she says.
 But sometimes, her subconscious can remind her of her desire to pull herself out of a rut.
-"I don't know why I had that dream about that dog, except for that I just think that for me to be alive also coincides with wanting to enjoy myself," she posits.
+"I don't know why I had that dream about that dog, except that I just think that for me, to be alive also coincides with wanting to enjoy myself."

 That doesn't mean she's reached enlightenment, or that she doesn't struggle with bouts of negative thinking.
 Jenny Slate exists as a human who's constantly reaching out — for connection, for beauty and softness, and sometimes just for a giant dog to hold her tight.